flux-framework/flux-core/doc/man1/flux-proxy.rst

    When an error occurs in the proxy connection, **flux proxy** will normally shut down the proxy and send ``SIGHUP`` and ``SIGCONT`` to the spawned shell or command.
-If the ``-n, --nohup`` option is used, the ``SIGHUP`` and ``SIGCONT`` signals will not be sent.
+If the :option:`--nohup` option is used, the ``SIGHUP`` and ``SIGCONT`` signals will not be sent.
    **flux proxy** will still wait for the spawned shell or command to exit before terminating to avoid having the child process reparented